 Dr. Harold Marquardt joined the staff in September, 1970.
 He contributed significantly to the growth of the program until his untimely death in April of 1978.
-Dr. Audrey Rentz, who completed her doctoral degree at Michigan State University, came to campus in 1974 with a joint appointment in the Division of Student Affairs and the College Student Personnel Department.
-In September, 1978 she became a full-time faculty member.
-In December, 1996, Dr. Rentz retired from BGSU after 24 years of service.
+Dr. Audrey Rentz, completed her doctoral degree at Michigan State University and came to campus in 1974 with a joint appointment in the Division of Student Affairs and the College Student Personnel Department.
+In September 1978, she became a full-time faculty member.
+In December 1996, Dr. Rentz retired from BGSU after 24 years of service, earning emeritus status.
 She continued to teach on a part-time basis in 1997.
 She passed away in 2010.

 Dr. Carney Strange completed his doctoral work at the University of Iowa and also joined the Department in 1978.
-He served as Department Chair from 1985 until 1993.
+He served as department chair from 1985 until 1993.
 Dr. Strange retired in 2013 and was named professor emeritus.
-Dr. Patricia King, who completed her doctoral degree at the University of Minnesota, was appointed to the faculty first as Visiting Assistant Professor in 1982 and was tenured in 1986.
-She served as Acting Chair during the 1993-94 academic year and was named Chair in 1994.
+Dr. Patricia King, who completed her doctoral degree at the University of Minnesota, was appointed to the faculty first as visiting assistant professor in 1982 and was tenured in 1986.
+She served as acting chair during the 1993-1994 academic year and was named chair in 1994.
 Dr. King left the faculty after 19 years to join the faculty of the Center for the Study of Higher and Postsecondary Education at the University of Michigan.
-Dr. Leila Moore served on the faculty as a Visiting Associate Professor during the 1985-87 academic years.
+Dr. Leila Moore served on the faculty as a visiting associate professor during the 1985-1987 academic years.

 Dr. Michael Coomes completed his doctoral work at Indiana University and joined the CSP Department in 1986; he was awarded tenure in 1993.
-He assumed the position of Chair in 1999, a position he held until 2010.
+He assumed the position of chair in 1999, a position he held until 2010.
 Dr. Coomes retired in 2015 and was named associate professor emeritus.
-Dr. Carolyn Palmer joined the Department in August of 1990 from her position as assistant director of housing for research at the University of Illinois at Urbana-Champaign, where she also completed her doctoral work.
+Dr. Carolyn Palmer joined the department in August 1990 following her position as assistant director of housing for research at the University of Illinois at Urbana-Champaign, where she also completed her doctoral work.
 Dr. Palmer was awarded tenure in 1996 and oversaw the Adult Learner Focus program before her retirement in 2011.

-Dr. Robert DeBard, who completed his doctorate at Indiana University, began teaching courses for the Department in 1990 while serving as dean of Firelands College.
-Dr. DeBard became a full-time faculty member in the Department in 1996 and retired in 2011.
+Dr. Robert DeBard, who completed his doctorate at Indiana University, began teaching courses for the department in 1990 while serving as dean of Firelands College.
+Dr. DeBard became a full-time faculty member in the department in 1996 and retired in 2011 with emeritus status.

-Dr. Vivian Rogers, as a Visiting Professor during the 1984-85 academic year, provided leadership for developing a new emphasis on the adult learner.
+Dr. Vivian Rogers, as a visiting professor during the 1984-1985 academic year, provided leadership for developing a new emphasis on the adult learner.
 In 1986, Dr. Barbara Bauer came from Teachers College at Columbia University and built upon Dr. Roger’s work.
-Dr. Fiona MacKinnon, who completed her doctoral work at Ohio State University, was appointed to the faculty as an Assistant Professor in the fall of 1988.
+Dr. Fiona MacKinnon, who completed her doctoral work at Ohio State University, was appointed to the faculty as an assistant professor in the fall of 1988.
 She was awarded tenure in 1993.
 She retired after serving as associate dean in the College of Education and Human Development.

 In 1995, a departmental convocation was initiated to welcome new students and affirm the CSP and HIED programs' academic values.
 This event has been held annually since that time.

 In 1998, the College of Education and Human Development restructured into five schools.
 The College Student Personnel and Higher Education Administration programs were combined with the Educational Foundations and Inquiry, Educational Administration and Supervision, and Leadership Studies programs to form the School of Leadership and Policy Studies.
-Dr. Patricia King served as the School's first Director, and Drs.
-Gehring and Coomes have similarly served in that capacity.
+Dr. Patricia King served as the School's first director; Drs.
+Gehring and Coomes subsequently served as school director.

-Dr. Ellen Broido, who earned her doctorate at Pennsylvania State University, joined the faculty after teaching at Portland State University.
-Dr. Maureen Wilson (Ph.D., Ohio State University) taught from 1998-2001 at Mississippi State University before joining the faculty at Bowling Green.
+Dr. Ellen Broido, who earned her doctorate at Pennsylvania State University, joined the faculty in 2001 after teaching at Portland State University.
+In May, 2017, Dr. Broido was promoted to professor.

-Dr. Dafina Stewart joined the HESA program in the fall of 2005.
-She completed her doctoral work in 2001 from The Ohio State University and served as an assistant professor of college student personnel and higher education at Ohio University from 2002-2005.
+Dr. D-L Stewart joined the HESA program in the fall of 2005.
+He completed his doctoral work in 2001 at The Ohio State University and served as an assistant professor of College Student Personnel and Higher Education at Ohio University from 2002-2005.
 In 2016, he was promoted to professor.
 Dr. Stewart left the department in 2017 to assume the position of coordinator of the SAHE program at Colorado State University.

-In the Fall of 2006, Higher Education and Student Affairs was granted the approval by the College of Education and Human Development and the BGSU Board of Trustees to act as a free-standing department.
+In the Fall of 2006, Higher Education and Student Affairs separated from EFLP and became a department within the College of Education and Human Development.

-These faculty serve about 75 full-time students in the CSP program and 50 full and part-time students in the HIED program.
+The current faculty serve about 35 full-time students in the CSP program and 30 full and part-time students in the HIED program.

 To learn more about their current professional activities of CSP and HIED faculty, please visit the HESA Faculty page.